keelback-code/wizard-name-generator/README.md

 *I want to be able to contact the owner on social media*

-* Links to social media in footer
+* Links to social media in footer.

 A returning user looking to play the game again:

 *I want multiple options for name generation*

-* Biscuit (ASCII) mode and Wildcard mode
+* Biscuit (ASCII) mode and Wildcard mode.

 *I want a large range of names so that I will not quickly run out of names*